 The Returns to Computer Use Revisited: Have Pencils Changed the Wage Structure Too?

-Are the large measured wage differentials associated with on-the-job computer use productivity gains or the result of unobserved heterogeneity?
+Are the large measured wage differentials for on-the-job computer use a true return to computer skills, or do they just reflect that higher wage workers use computers on their jobs?
 We examine this issue with three large cross-sectional surveys from Germany.
-First, we confirm that the estimated wage differentials associated with computer use in Germany are very similar to the U.S. differential.
-Second, using the same techniques we also measure large differentials for on-the-job use of calculators, telephones, pens or pencils, or for those who work while sitting down.
-Along with our reanalysis of the U.S. data these findings cast some doubt on the interpretation of the computer-use wage differential as reflecting productivity effects arising from the introduction of computers in the workplace.
+First, we confirm that the estimated wage differential associated with computer use in Germany is very similar to the U.S. differential.
+Second, we also measure large differentials for on-the-job use of calculators, telephones, pens or pencils, or for those who work while sitting down.
+We argue that these findings cast some doubt on the literal interpretation of the computer use wage differential as reflecting true returns to computer use or skill.

 Suggested Citation: Suggested Citation